Best Times to Visit Luxor, Egypt

 Sunrise Hot Air Balloon Ride over the West Bank

-activityDrift silently over the Valley of the Kings and the ancient tombs at sunrise, the golden light illuminating the landscape in an unforgettable spectacle.
+activityDrift silently over the Valley of the Kings and the ancient tombs at sunrise, the golden light illuminating the landscape in a breathtaking spectacle.
 Book in advance for the best views and consider a smaller group tour for a more intimate experience.
-This is truly magical!
+This is truly magical.

 Best time: October-April